 David Brant, an experienced businessman with strategic manufacturing expertise, is a Fellow of the Australian Institute of Company Directors (FAICD) with more than two decades of manufacturing and corporate experience in Australia and countries in Asia.
 Mr Brant’s background includes more than 20 years of senior management roles with Norgren, a manufacturer of automation equipment for a wide variety of industries.
 He then worked for Redflow as Vice President Strategy and Corporate Development from 2010-12 and ran his own start-up energy storage business Energy365 from 2014-17.

-CHIEF EXECUTIVE OFFICER AND MANGING DIRECTOR
+MANAGING DIRECTOR and CHIEF EXECUTIVE OFFICER

-Tim is a seasoned business executive with extensive experience working for international companies.
+Tim Harris is a seasoned business executive with extensive experience working for international companies.
 Prior to joining Redflow, Tim was Chief Commercial Officer for Chorus, New Zealand’s largest telecommunications infrastructure company.
 Prior to that, Tim spent a decade in senior executive roles with BT, the British multinational telecommunications company that is the UK’s largest provider of fixed-line, mobile, broadband and media services, which has operations in 180 countries.

 CHIEF OPERAtiNG OFFICER

-Richard is a professional operations manager with more than 20 years of experience in commercial development and operations in construction and rural industries.
+Richard Aird is a professional operations manager with more than 20 years of experience in commercial development and operations in construction and rural industries.
 His success in large-scale rural development enriches Redflow with a wealth of business experience.
 Richard, who has worked in a range of roles at Redflow since 2009, has first-hand knowledge of customer requirements for grid-connected and off-grid electricity generating and storage systems in both regional and remote areas.

 CHIEF FINANCIAL OFFICER AND COMPANY SEcRETARY